USEPA/EPA_OMEGA_Model/ALPHA_Documentation/overview.rst

     * Automatically provides standardized output summary results
     * Provides a framework for pre- and post-processing simulations
     * Allows convenient capability to sweep variables and define multiple simulation scenarios
-    * Provides a framework for running “performance neutral” simulations
+    * Provides a framework for running "performance neutral" simulations
     * Provides capability to run simulations in parallel, on one or multiple computers, and automatically collate the results into a single output summary file
     * Provides a framework for controlling simulation datalogging and auditing
-    * Provides a framework for controlling the amount (“verbosity”) of output summary data
+    * Provides a framework for controlling the amount ("verbosity") of output summary data
     * Provides a framework for saving Matlab workspaces at various points in the modeling process
     * It is easy and convenient to define and reuse sim batches across multiple projects